-

 Drums

 Walnut, MS native Ryan Hill began playing drums at age 5.
 After being given an old set, he taught himself to play by listening to all genres of music on the radio.
 As a result, Ryan has a unique style that sets him apart from others.
-In addition to being a drummer and guitarist, Ryan is a devoted husband and loving father of 2 girls.
+In addition to being a drummer and guitarist, Ryan is a devoted husband and loving father of 3.

 Bradley Crawford